Arturium-Browser/arturium-browser/README.md

 Releases in folder releases/{rpm,deb,appimage} (available only on linux)

-It's not just my code that's being used here (see AUTHORS file)
+It's not just my code that's being used here (see AUTHORS file) To run, you need to install the dependencies from requirements.txt

 (Under development)